google/go-cloud/internal/docs/design.md

 ### Ways To Escape Hatch

-Users can always access the provider service directly, by constructing the top-level handle and making API calls bypassing Go Cloud.
+Users can always access the provider service directly, by constructing the top-level handle and making API calls, bypassing Go Cloud.

-*   For top-level APIs, this may be fine, although it might require a bunch of plumbing code to pass the provider service handle to where it is needed.
+*   For top-level operations, this may be fine, although it might require a bunch of plumbing code to pass the provider service handle to where it is needed.
 *   For data objects, it implies dropping Go Cloud entirely; for example, instead of using `blob.Reader` to read a blob, the user would have to use the provider-specific method for reading.